xiaoxiae/videos/09-bathroom-tiles/SCRIPT.md

 **[e32]:** One solution might look like this.
 Although daunting at first, the best way to understand it is to look at a successful tiling.

 **[e33]:** As you can see, the tiles are defined in such a way that they connect each corresponding pair of parentheses using the wall itself.
-For example, these two parentheses are connected via this path, and these two via this short one.
+For example, these two parentheses are connected via this path.

 **[e34]:** We can again separate the tiles into a few groups.
 The first two tiles just connect adjacent opening and closing parentheses, since we don't need more than one layer for that.